Regional Field Advisors

 MSc, BSc, Cert Env Management

-Lauren grew up on a dairy farm in south Waikato.
+Lauren grew up on a dairy farm in the Waikato.
 She has lived in the Bay of Plenty for over 13 years and often spends time in the Coromandel Peninsula visiting family.

 lauren.schick@herengaanuku.govt.nz